-If you continue to be eligible for Part D Extra Help, by joining a benchmark plan you will not have to pay a premium or deductible for 2014.
-You are still responsible for your copays which will be up to $1.20 or $3.60 for generic drugs or up to $2.55 or $6.35 for brand name drugs depending on your income and assets.
+If you continue to be eligible for Part D Extra Help, by joining a benchmark plan you will not have to pay a premium or deductible for 2015.
+You are still responsible for your copays which will be up to $2.65 or $6.60 for brand name drugs depending on your income and assets.

 What if I miss the AEP and still want to make a change?
 Are there other times during the year I can change my health plan and/or Part D coverage?

 The AEP is the main time most Medicare beneficiaries can change plans.
 However, some Medicare beneficiaries may change plans at other times:

 Medicare Advantage Disenrollment Period (MADP)

 If you’re in a Medicare Advantage plan with or without Part D coverage, you can disenroll from your plan and return to Original Medicare anytime between January 1 – February 14.
 You are also given a Special Election Period (SEP) to enroll in a Part D plan during this time.
 But you may not enroll in a Medicare Advantage plan at this time.